 Cooking steak should be easy, right?
-Well what if I told you there was a way that it could be even easier!
+Well, what if I told you there was a way that it could be even easier?
 If you have been following me for a while, then you might have heard “Reverse Searing” come up at some point.
-At first, this sounds like some fancy way of cooking a steak that is for high end restaurant and not your backyard.
-Luckily for you, this is a high end way to cook a perfect steak that is easy to do right at home!
+At first, this sounds like a fancy way of cooking steak for a high-end restaurant, not your backyard.
+Luckily for you, this is a high-end way to cook a perfect steak that is easy to do right at home!

 So what is Reverse Searing?

 Reverse searing is a style of cooking.
 First, you grill the meat indirectly at a lower temperature (in the oven or smoker) until you hit your desired internal temperature.
 Then you let it rest for 10 minutes before you quickly sear the outside of the meat over the flames to get those famous grill marks!

 You can do this at home easily!
 Just check out my step-by-step instructions below!

 This reverse sear method is a great way to control the level of doneness of the meat, no matter the thickness of your steak.
 This is because the inside of the steak is being cooked at a lower temperature without overcooking the outside.
 The final sear allows the outside to get a good crust without overcooking the inside.
 This is because the final sear happens very quickly..